 |Aviva MyShield Plan 2||$472.21|

 Unfortunately, premiums for integrated shield plans go up with age, and while the AWL also increases as you age, it’s not enough to cover your entire premium.
-This essentially means that, at a certain age, you will start paying for your integrated shield plan premium with cash.
-So do be prepared for that, so that you’re not caught off guard.
+This essentially means that, when you get older, you will start paying for your integrated shield plan premium with cash.
+So do be prepared for that.

-On that note, it must also be pointed out that while most of these premiums will remain the same from ages 31 to 40, NTUC Income charges $24 more per year after the age of 35, making them slightly more expensive compared to Prudential.
+On that note, it must also be pointed out that while most of these premiums will remain the same from ages 31 to 40, check how steeply the premium rises when you age into the next tier.

 |Integrated Shield Plan||Pre-hospitalisation/Post-hospitalisation cover||Annual Coverage Limit||Annual Premium (31 – 35 years old)|